USS Lindenwald: 1954–1958

-1959 – 1967
+1959–1967

 Reacquired by the Navy early the next year, she recommissioned on 1 July 1960 and was assigned to the Amphibious Force, U.S. Atlantic Fleet.
 Besides extensive training duties with the Amphibious Forces, the ship also played a vital peacekeeping role during the volatile 1960s.
 She helped stabilize the Caribbean area during the Dominican Republic revolt of November 1961.
 From 14 February to 16 June 1962, the ship again patrolled the Mediterranean with the 6th Fleet.
 When President John F. Kennedy ordered the quarantine of Cuba in the fall of 1962, Lindenwald policed the area around Puerto Rico.

 After spending most of 1963 in Arctic waters, the ship displayed her combat readiness in Operation "Quick Kick" during April 1964 and again that summer with the transatlantic amphibious exercise operation "Steel Pike I."

 As civil disorder rocked the Dominican Republic in May 1965, Lindenwald steamed to Santo Domingo with peacekeeping forces for Operation Power Pack to help stabilize the island and make possible the establishment of a viable government.
 The ship departed Little Creek, Virginia for the Mediterranean in March 1966, returning on 16 November.
-During this deployment Lindenwald served as transport for the return of the deep submergence vehicles Alvin and Aluminaut to the United States after the they successfully searched for a nuclear bomb lost in a B-52 bomber crash off of Palomares, Spain.
+During this deployment Lindenwald served as transport for the return of the deep submergence vehicles Alvin and Aluminaut to the United States after they successfully searched for a nuclear bomb lost in a B-52 bomber crash off of Palomares, Spain.

 Until late 1968, Lindenwald alternated between upkeep, overhaul, and conducting amphibious exercises and training along the eastern seaboard and in the Caribbean.
 Lindenwald decommissioned at Little Creek on 30 November 1967 and was struck from the Naval Vessel Register on 1 December 1967.
 On 25 September 1968, she was sold to Union Minerals & Alloys Corp., for scrapping.
 Despite this, as late as 1977 she could be seen moored at Base Naval Rio Santiago (ARA/ Armada Argentina) near La Plata (República Argentina), probably waiting scrapping nearby.

 Lindenwald received five battle stars for World War II service.